Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity: Introduction

-For binary classifiers, predictive rate parity condition ensures that the observed outcome is conditionally independent of the protected attribute under consideration (e.g., race or gender) given the predicted outcome.
+For binary classifiers, the predictive parity condition ensures that the observed outcome is conditionally independent of the protected attribute under consideration (e.g., race or gender) given the predicted outcome.
 In other words, we should observe the same (distribution of) outcome for the same prediction regardless of the protected attribute status.
 For example, an AI system predicting the chance of developing heart disease should have equal precision irrespective of the gender of a person.
 In the banking example, customers who got rejected for a loan should have an equal chance of being a defaulter regardless of their race.
-For general predictive algorithms, predictive rate parity asserts that the mean of the observed outcomes conditional on the model score should be equal across groups.
-It is also closely tied to the definition of sufficiency in the fairness literature \citep{barocas-hardt-narayanan}.
-A closely related notion to Predictive Rate Parity is that of marginal outcome testing (\cite{ayres02}).
+In the binary classification setting, this condition is equivalent to equality of the means of the observed outcomes conditional on model score across groups, which naturally extends to the non-binary label setting.
+This condition is closely tied to the definition of sufficiency in the fairness literature \citep{barocas-hardt-narayanan}.
+A closely related notion to predictive parity is that of marginal outcome testing \cite{ayres02}.
 This line of work demonstrates that testing for equal outcomes in binary classification should be performed at the marginal threshold to avoid issues of ``infra-marginality'' encountered by methods aggregating all outcomes above the threshold.

-Although the definition of predictive rate parity is well understood, to the best of our knowledge, there does not exist a formal statistical test of predictive rate parity in the presence of dependent data.
-Most large-scale AI applications contains multiple records from the same member or user, and as a result, a natural dependency structure exists in the training data.
-In this paper, we close that gap in literature by developing statistically rigorous non-parametric regression based tests for predictive rate parity in the presence of dependent observations.
-We illustrate how Nadaraya-Watson (non-parametric) regression estimators can be used for testing and extend traditional asymptotic results for these estimators to handle the dependence.
-We also introduce two variants of predictive rate parity which can yield differing results in the dependent observation setting.
-Next, we propose a mitigation approach based on these non-parametric estimators.
-We show how they can be used to provide minimally-biased post-processing transformations to achieve predictive rate parity across groups.
+Although the definition of predictive parity is well understood, to the best of our knowledge, there does not exist a formal statistical test of predictive parity in the presence of dependent data.
+Most large-scale AI applications contains multiple records from the same individual or user, and as a result, a natural dependency structure exists in the training data.
+In this paper, we propose statistically rigorous non-parametric regression based tests for predictive parity in the presence of dependent observations.
+We illustrate how Nadaraya-Watson (non-parametric) regression estimators can be used for testing, extend traditional asymptotic results for these estimators to handle the dependence, and demonstrate how these estimators can be used for post processing to ensure predictive parity across groups.